-Advertising costs consist primarily of print advertising, trade shows and other related expenses.
-Advertising costs are expensed as incurred and are recorded as a component of sales and marketing expense.
-Advertising costs were \$877, \$826 and \$920 for the years ended December 31, 2014, 2015 and 2016, respectively, and \$516 and \$698 for the six months ended June 30, 2016 and 2017 (unaudited), respectively.
+Advertising costs consist primarily of print advertising, trade shows, and other related expenses.
+Advertising costs are expensed as incurred and amounted to \$877 and \$826 in 2014 and 2015, respectively, and are recorded as a component of sales and marketing expense.